top of page

 It represents a declaration of intent or a pledge to fulfill a specific action or meet a particular condition in the future.
 Promises serve as powerful social and emotional bonds, establishing trust, reliability, and accountability between individuals or groups.
 They carry with them a moral and ethical weight, highlighting the importance of honesty, integrity, and keeping one's word.
 Whether in personal relationships, business transactions, or societal agreements, promises hold the potential to shape the course of interactions and outcomes.
 While a promise can foster hope and security, it also demands responsibility and requires effort to honor, as it forms the foundation of trust and credibility in human interactions.

-Example sentences of promise
+Example sentences containing promise

 1. Sarah made a promise to her best friend to always be there for her.